impulsado/wannaNotes/Writeups/HTB/Very Easy/Responder/Untitled.md

 # File Inclusion Vulnerability
 Dynamic websites include HTML pages on the fly based on some of the parameters (Cookies, POST parameters...)

+## Local
+Local File Inclusion occurs when an attacker is able to get a website to include a file that was not intended to be an option for this application.
+A common example

 php for scripting webpage